MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/create-deep-links.md

 Access to the domain/client is controlled through the existing login and SSL mechanism.

 ### Form access
-Access to forms is controlled through Menu Items, as Menu Items are the entry points where security is enforced.
-If a user navigates using a URL that contains a Menu Item the user does not have access to, then the Menu Item security will prevent the form from opening.
-The user will receive a message indicating they do not have the necessary permissions to open the form.
-Note also that deep links will only work for Menu Items that allow root navigation.
+Access to forms is controlled through Menu items, as Menu items are the entry points where security is enforced.
+If a user navigates using a URL that contains a Menu item that the user does not have access to, then the Menu item security will prevent the form from opening.
+The user will receive a message indicating that they do not have the necessary permissions to open the form.
+Note that deep links will only work for Menu items that allow root navigation.

 ### Data access